Cold season, flu season, gross, germy season.

 “Whenever something went wrong when I was young – if I had a pimple or if my hair broke – my mom would say, ‘Sister mine, I’m going to make you some soup.’
 And I really thought the soup would make my pimple go away or my hair stronger.”

 While I don’t think this soup will do anything to help your pimples go away, it will definitely make you feel amazing and revitalized.
 This is a simple turkey noodle soup that is a complete meal in a bowl.
 It has protein, carbs, and vegetables, and to top it off, it’s minimal work on your part.

-A million times better than anything in a can, this soup will be your go-to meal next time someone in your house is sick.
+A million times better than anything in a can, this one pot turkey noodle soup will be your go-to meal next time someone in your house is sick.

 Or cold.
 Or maybe they just have a pimple they need to go away!
 Whatever the case, you’ll love this turkey noodle soup!

 Use fresh turkey breasts or even those turkey leftovers creatively and nutritiously!

 - 2 tbsp Coconut Oil (organic, virgin, hand-pressed coconut oil)

 - 3 Stalks Celery (chopped / also, chop leaves & set aside)

 - 2 C Potatoes (about 3 small potatoes, chopped)